 But watch out for symptoms, such as a hangover that seems way out of proportion to the amount of alcohol you consumed.
 If you find you're reacting badly to gin, you may want to consider switching to potato vodka, rum, wine or gluten-free beer, none of which use gluten grains as ingredients.

-You may also want to try a gin that's made from potatoes, not grains; Maine Distilleries' Cold River Gin represents one option.
+You may also want to try a gin that's made from something other than gluten grains.
+Maine Distilleries' Cold River Gin, made from potatoes, represents one option, while G-Vine gin products, made from grapes, are another.